themirrazzlegacy/jsonplus/README.md

 ### How URLs are stored.
 The `href` property of `URL` objects are stored when stringified, and then passed to a new `URL` object when parsed.

+## I want the source code
+Go ahead!
+This is completely open-source and uses the GNU General Public License 3.0.<br>
+You can modify, distribute, copy, and use this for any purpose you'd like!

 ## Future Plans: